 Levi, Lola, & Luna

-These now one-year-old sheep came to us as lambs after a college student with a big heart got in over her head.
+Levi, Lola, and Luna came to Farmaste after a college student with a big heart got in over her head.
 She took in these spring lambs to save them from slaughter.
 Without a farm or property, she found a man with property who was willing to keep and care for them temporarily.
 With the help of her mom, she came to realize that she wouldn’t be able to give them the life they deserved, and they reached out to Farmaste for help.
-We see this often – people with tender hearts who take in farmed animals without a long term care plan.
+We see this often – people with tender hearts who take in farmed animals without a long-term care plan.
 Caring for these animals, especially as babies, requires specialized skills and knowledge.
 When the lambs came to us, they were severely underweight and carrying high parasite loads.
 We are happy to report that they are all now healthy and happy at Farmaste!

 They each have unique personalities.
 Levi is one of the most outgoing sheep we have ever met - he loves human attention and runs over daily for scratches.
 Luna is confident and trustworthy; she has emerged as the leader of the flock.
 Lola is a bit more timid, but loves to be out to pasture with her friends and continues to learn that humans are good sources of treats and scratches.
 We are so happy they found their home at Farmaste!